Megumin6626/LLRT_whisper/README.md

 ###### Note : Just saying not attempted yet.

 Feel free to contribute to these ideas or propose new ones to enhance the functionality and performance of the project.

+## License
+Both Whisper's code and model weights, as well as this project's code, are released under the MIT License.
+This permissive license allows for reuse, modification, and distribution, both for commercial and non-commercial purposes, provided that the copyright notice and the license's permission notice are included in all copies or substantial portions of the software.
+See the `LICENSE` file for further details.